Learn About an Issue Focus

 Securing Resources.
 To secure resources from foundations and governments, it is necessary to develop grant writing capacity and capability through staff training, hiring new staff, or outsourcing.

 Issue Awareness and Education.
-Marketing and communication efforts will need to be year-round to increase awareness and understanding of the issue, and will require an investment in internal and/or outsourced marketing staff and media spending.
+Marketing and communication efforts will need to be year-round to increase awareness and understanding of the issue.
+This will require an investment in internal and/or outsourced marketing staff and media spending.